 The big picture – Freedom and equality

 These are seen as the two social values that are parlayed to create a society that is just.
 Justice as the ultimate good.
 They have to be balanced with both equality and freedom which are limited goods.
 You do not want the freedom to yell fire in a crowded movie if it was not true, or allow children to smoke.
 Nor do you want to make everyone so equal that it crushes the human spirit.
-Society as a whole should strive for to maximize justice.
+Society as a whole should strive to maximize justice.

 Marx had an inordinate emphasis on equality which brought societies which espouse his ideology to a lower social medium.
 Compare North Korea to South Korea.
-What was once West Berlin or East Berlin.
+What was once West Berlin or East Berlin?
 Hong Kong to mainland China before China became a mixed economy.
-If you believe that humans are naturally good than, if you maximize freedom justice will prevail.
+If you believe that humans are naturally good then, if you maximize freedom justice will prevail.
 If you believe that humans are fundamentally exploitive (rather than competitive), than Marx’s ideas might appeal to you.

 I believe humans are both good and competitive, not in aggregate exploitative.
 In aggregate you will find exceptions, but not a rule.
-Understanding the difference between healthy competition and straight exploitation is something that you have to decided.
-I would recommend looking at the people who live next to you or you are in relationship with.
+Understanding the difference between healthy competition and straight exploitation is something that you have to decide.
+I would recommend looking at the people who live next to you or you are in a relationship with.
 Are they fundamentally bad people or someone like yourself, someone with dreams and hopes that they are trying to actualize?

-Does self actualization go beyond the tangible goods and economic prosperity, perhaps faith and God is the center rather than material goods like Marx theorized?
+Does self-actualization go beyond the tangible goods and economic prosperity, perhaps faith and God is the center rather than material goods like Marx theorized?